bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 **Notes:**

-- For accesibility reasons a focus ring will show when the rating component has focus, regarless of the `no-border` setting.
+- For accessibility reasons a focus ring will show when the rating component has focus, regardless of the `no-border` setting.

 ### Disabled